 There’s no denying the truth: machines will be a lot faster than you are.
 Some people still don’t like to rely on technology as it doesn’t allow cherry picking the perfect article for each person in your organisation.
 Manual intervention is important, however it should only be used to fine tune the most important details to focus on.

 Automating processes helps to improve the quality and consistency of your established system.
 Having your processes automated ensures that all activities are performed uniformly across the board, avoiding any manual errors.
 It provides a constant reliable quality to your audience.

 Overall, automation increases your performance with less resources.
-Improved quality, consistency and time savings will ultimately enhance your content management awareness and reduce costs.
+Impress your management committee with visible ROI, improved quality, consistency and time savings.
+Enhance your current awareness and see the benefits!